vivekkairi/run-gemini-cli/workflows/gemini-cli/README.md

-# Gemini CLI on GitHub
+# General Gemini CLI Workflow on GitHub

-This document explains how to use the Gemini CLI on GitHub, a general-purpose, conversational AI assistant that can be invoked within pull requests and issues to perform a wide range of tasks.
+In this guide you will learn how to use the general Gemini CLI workflow via GitHub Actions.
+This workflow serves as a general-purpose and conversational AI assistant that can be invoked directly in GitHub Pull Request and Issue comments to perform a wide range of tasks.
+When you invoke the general Gemini CLI workflow via `@gemini-cli`, the AI assistant uses a customizable set of tools to understand the context, execute the user's request, and respond within the same thread.

+**Note:** Unlike specialized Gemini CLI workflows for [pull request reviews](../pr-review) or [issue triage](../issue-triage), the general CLI is designed to handle a broad variety of requests, from answering questions about the code to performing complex code modifications, as demonstrated further in this document.

 - [Gemini CLI on GitHub](#gemini-cli-on-github)
   - [Overview](#overview)